DisneyHogg/Integrability/README.md

 # Integrability
-A repository for codes relating to work on integrability.
+A repository for codes and documents relating to work on integrability.